 States Where Notarization is Required

-States such as Texas and Florida mandate that DNR forms must be notarized to be considered legally valid.
-In these states, failing to notarize the DNR form could result in healthcare providers being unable to honor the patient's wishes in an emergency situation.
+Some states, such as Texas and Florida, mandate that DNR forms must be notarized to be considered legally valid under specific circumstances.
+For example, in Texas an Out-of-Hospital Do Not Resuscitate (OOH DNR) order does not require notarization if there are two signing witnesses.
+However, if there are no witnesses, then it must be notarized.
+(Texas Administrative Code Rule §157.25(c)) It’s important to understand your state’s specific requirements, as failing to notarize the DNR form could result in healthcare providers being unable to honor the patient’s wishes in an emergency situation.

 States Where Notarization is Not Required